If you’re wondering what the GoPro spot meter does, here’s a quick explanation.

 - HERO5 Black

-The last one on the list might come as a surprise.
-You’d think GoPro’s latest and greatest camera would include a feature that’s been a staple of most GoPros from the beginning.
-But there’s a very good reason that it isn’t: the HERO5 Black has something better.
+The last two on the list might come as a surprise.
+You’d think GoPro’s top-of-the-line cameras would include a feature that’s been a staple of most GoPros from the beginning.
+But there’s a very good reason that it isn’t: these models have something better.